Boarding Schools for Girls in Wheeling, Illinois

 If your teenager is suffering from depression, anxiety, low self-confidence, trauma, or PTSD, our professional staff is trained to address these struggles.

-This residential treatment center is unlike other boarding schools in Illinois, in that it provides therapy in a loving, relaxing atmosphere.
+This special Christian boarding school is unlike other boarding schools in Illinois, in that it provides therapy in a loving, relaxing atmosphere.
 Students here feel safe and relaxed, while being tightly supervised.
 This has been known to be the atmosphere in which troubled teenagers find the largest measure of success.

 Building a school that does not feel like an institution is crucial for conducive therapy.
 If girls do not feel relaxed and safe, they can not be able to be as open as they will have to be to allow our counselors and therapists to accurately address root issues that cause dysfunctional and problematic behaviors.

 Teenagers struggling in education can both discover recovery and appropriate support at this residential treatment center.

 The scholastic program offered here is uniquely built with troubled teens in mind.
 Certain residential treatment centers insist upon upholding tight standards of academic distinction.
 At this program, we acknowledge that troubled teens often have lagged behind in academics and are in need of specialized academic assistance that can get them back on track.
 Although academic success is, of course, the aim, this program is created to address the unique needs of ailing teenagers.

 As well as academics, personal work is essential to change dysfunctional thought patterns that are at the root of many of the problems teens are facing.
 Only dealing with surface issues like actions and education will not suffice in terms of creating a true, enduring change in these teenagers.
 In fact, after the emotional and spiritual aspects of these teenager’s ailments are addressed, they often straighten out in other areas, like academics and behavior.